 Your ongoing progress is monitored through the MyPGR system.
 All students are required to complete AMR to monitor progress, identify and resolve problems and provide feedback, in line with the University’s Code of Good Practice for Annual Monitoring of Research Students.
-AMR usually takes place in the spring.
+AMR usually takes place in January.

 The purposes of AMR are:

 - to assist the University in ensuring parity of provision and treatment for students across the University;

 - to identify problems either in a student's programme of study or in the student-supervisor relationship;

 - to assess student progress in order to give feedback to the student;

 - to monitor the nature and frequency of research supervision and other facilities offered;

 - and to assist in making formal decisions about unsatisfactory progress.